 Historically, trapped birds - mostly Blackcaps - were a food supplement for the mostly poor island inhabitants living off the land.
-The practice of bird trapping in Cyprus has been recorded in historical documents from the Middle Ages and even earlier times.
+The practice of bird trapping in Cyprus has been recorded in historical documents from the middle Ages and even earlier times.
 Trapping as practiced in Cyprus today bears no relation to the 'traditional' or historical situation.

 Nowadays, bird trapping in Cyprus is widespread and extensive, contributing to the large scale killing of hundreds of thousands of migratory and wintering birds.
-Survey records show that 155 bird species have been found trapped in mist nets or limesticks, of which 78 are species of conservation concern according to the EU Birds Directive and / or BirdLife International2.
-This is a clear indication of the non-selective nature of these methods.
+Survey records show that 155 bird species have been found trapped in mist nets or limesticks, of which 82 are species of conservation concern according to the EU Birds Directive and / or BirdLife International2.
+This is a clear indication of the non-selective and ecologically damaging nature of these methods.
 This illegal activity has become a profitable business which is controlled to a large extent by the 'big' trappers who are also involved in organised crime, and the Cyprus Game & Fauna Service estimated this illegal business to be valued in the order of 15 million euros per year3.

 Apart from the extensive use of non-selective methods for illegal bird trapping in Cyprus, organised trappers nowadays use outlawed electronic calling devices that imitate the calls of migratory birds.
-These calling devices are normally activated during night-time, luring the birds into the trapping sites and hence increasing the illegal catch.
-Academic studies have shown that tape luring can increase the catch by 3 to 13 times (Schaub M. etal, 1999) and that various species are attracted by song playback, including target species for the trappers such as Eurasian reed warblers, sedge warblers, garden warblers, blackcaps and grasshopper warblers (Mukhin A. etal, 2008).
-These calling devices can often be heard easily from hundreds of metres away from each trapping site during night time, highlighting the extensive use of calling devices and their intensity within the trapping areas.
+These calling devices are normally activated during nighttime, luring the birds into the trapping sites and hence increasing the illegal catch.
+Academic studies have shown that tape luring can increase the catch by 3 to 13 times (Savva, G.A.
+2016, Schaub M. et al, 1999) and that various species are attracted by song playback, including target species for the trappers such as Eurasian reed warblers, sedge